arm-ser/house-of-cards/hardware-and-software/mini-pc/Queen-of-Diamonds.md

-This file contains documentation and information about the **MeLE Quieter3Q Mini PC** used in my home lab.
+This file contains documentation and information about the **GMKtec Nucbox Mini PC** used in my home lab.

 ## Hardware